nessico/pubEventTracker/README.md

 # Web-Dev-Final-Project

+MERN Stack.
+Users can asynchronously CRUD events, CSV, XLS, and XLSX files into the database

 1)	Install the uploaded files
 2)	Create 2 command terminals  (one for server and one for client)
 3)	For the server terminal: